kondrak/vkQuake2/README.md

 The Visual Studio 2017 C++ Redistributable is required to run the application: [32 bit](https://go.microsoft.com/fwlink/?LinkId=746571) or [64 bit](https://go.microsoft.com/fwlink/?LinkId=746572) depending on the chosen flavor.
 These are provided automatically if you have Visual Studio 2017 installed.

 ## All platforms
 You'll need proper data files to run the game - the [release packages](https://github.com/kondrak/vkQuake2/releases) come with game data used in the demo version.
-For full experience, copy retail Quake 2 data paks (`pak0.pak`, `pak1.pak`, `pak2.pak`) into the `baseq2` folder and run the executable.
-The mission packs have not been tested but should work just as well.
+For full experience, copy retail Quake 2 data paks (`pak0.pak`, `pak1.pak`, `pak2.pak`) into the `baseq2` directory and run the executable.
+For mission packs, copy necessary data to `rogue` ("Ground Zero") and `xatrix` ("The Reckoning") directories respectively.
+You can then start the game with `./quake2 +set game rogue` or `./quake2 +set game xatrix`.

 Console commands
 ===